adamsilver/fdpb/02-Checkout.md

 You might think that all fields can be grouped in some way.
 For example, we could wrap the entire registration form from the previous chapter in a `fieldset` and `legend`.

-Whilst this is valid it creates unnecessary noise to fields that are fully understandable anyway.
+Whilst this is valid, it creates unnecessary noise to fields that are fully understandable anyway.
 As Heydon Pickering says in Inclusive Design Patterns[^], *it's easy to think of patterns as "right" and "wrong"* but, as with most design decisions, we should apply solutions based on the context of the problem.

 ### Provide a sensible default

 The first radio button has a `checked` attribute.
 This automatically selects the first delivery option without needing the user to do so.

-This has a couple of benefits:
+This has two benefits as there is:

-1. There is less work for the user to do; and
+- less work for the user to do
-2. There is no chance of causing validation errors.
+- no chance of causing validation errors

 In this situation it's vital that we put the most common choice first, which in this case we have assumed to be the cheapest.

-What we should never do, is automically select the most expensive and least common option.
+What we should never do, however, is automically select the most expensive and least common option.

 ## Payment